kaayce/splitly/README.md

 - ChatGPT for prototyping ideas and generating code snippets.

 Thanks for checking out Splitly!
+The project took roughly 12 hours so far (not including time spent on loking at documentation).
 I really enjoyed working on this project and hope you enjoy using it.
 It's my frst time working with Vue and I'm really proud of how it turned out.